Configuration of points and strings: Theorem and Theorem

 which is called the Calabi-Yau cycle map for an obvious reason that the divisors assigned to points of $\JBB$ are cycles of hyperplane sections of $H$ which are, by Corollary \ref{h-sec}, Calabi-Yau varieties.
 Before giving a construction of this map let us consider the situation from a more conceptual point of view. \\

 We have constructed two varieties naturally associated to the universal configuration $\ZDO$.
 The first one is $\JBBU$ which as we have seen can be thought of as a moduli space of ``classical" an ``hidden" parameters of the universal configuration.
 The second one is the nonabelian Albanese $H_{\JBBU}$ which is a moduli of homothety equivalent Higgs structures on the sheaf $\HT_{-w} \otimes \OO_{\JBBU}$.
 It should be observed that $H_{\JBBU}$ depends only on the weight $w=w(\UE)$ and the relations (\ref{rel}) between morphisms $D^0,D^{\pm}$.
 In particular, it completely ``forgets" about our variety $X$ and the universal configuration $\ZDO$.
-So a correspondence between $\JBBU$ and its nonabelian Albanese $H$ could be viewed as some kind of duality which partially restores ties of $H$ with the variety $X$.
-In the discussion following the construction of $CY_{\RUE}$ we will argue that this particular correspondence has a flavor of Mirror symmetry. \\ \\
+So a correspondence between $\JBBU$ and its nonabelian Albanese $H$ could be viewed as some kind of duality which partially restores ties of $H$ with the variety $X$. \\ \\

 We now turn to the construction of the Calabi-Yau cycle map $CY_{\RUE}$.
-It is the same as in the proof of Proposition 5.1,\cite{[R1]}, but we reproduce it here as an illustration/application of the path-operator technique described in \S4.4. \\
+It is the same as in the proof of Proposition 5.1,\cite{[R1]}, but we reproduce it here as an illustration/application of the path-operator technique (discussed in details in \S6). \\

 Let $\EA$ be a point of $\JBB$.
 To define $CY \EA$ we will produce a divisor of the form

 where $H_{z,[\AL]}$ is a hyperplane section of $H_{\JBB}$ intrinsically associated to $(z,[\AL]) \in (Z_e,[\AL])$.
 To do this we recall that $H^0(\OO_H (1))$ comes with a particular basis $T,X_p,Y_p \,(p=0,\ldots,w-2)$ (Proposition \ref{H1}).
 So our strategy is as follows.
 For every point $z\in Z$ we will produce the constants $t(z,[\alpha]),x_p(z,[\alpha]), y_p(z,[\alpha]) (p=0,\ldots,w-2)$ depending holomorphically on $(z,[\alpha])$.
 Then we use these constants to define the section